By inviting people to reflect on their views on beauty, we contribute to their personal wellbeing and more sustainable

 At the start

 Project Beauty was started by communication researcher Marius Hogendoorn.
 During a sabbatical in 2005, he read a book on beauty by the Irish poet-philosopher John O’Donohue.
 This inspired him to create a questionnaire on that subject that would later be described as ‘intriguing’ or even ‘mindblowing’.
 Project Beauty was born.

-Project Beauty is a Dutch social startup.
+Project Beauty is a social startup, based in Utrecht, Netherlands.
 Since the start is it has been able to grow and expand thanks to donations of a number of wonderful people and and some great organisations.

 To develop the project further and take it to new countries we are always welcoming new supporters.

 Since the inception of Project Beauty, more than 12,000 people have participated and expressed their views on this beautiful but sometimes complicated phenomenon known as ‘beauty’.

 The survey has so far been conducted in seven countries: the United Kingdom, Ireland, Germany, Austria, the Czech Republic, the Netherlands, the United States and Peru.
 The benchmarks have already been performed more often in the UK and the Netherlands.

 Based on this, statements can now be made about the perception of beauty in countries with a collective population of more than 500 million.
 The blog Thoughts is published regularly about these general findings.